Quasi-isometric rigidity of three manifold groups: Topology and geometry of three-manifolds

-A $3$-manifold $M$ is {\it atoroidal} if every subgroup of $\pi_1(M)$ isomorphic to $\Z\oplus\Z$ is conjugate to a subgroup of the fundamental group of a boundary component.
+An irreducible three-manifold $M$ is {\it atoroidal} if every subgroup of $\pi_1(M)$ isomorphic to $\Z\oplus\Z$ is conjugate to a subgroup of the fundamental group of a boundary component.
 As we will see in the next section this property characterizes hyperbolic manifolds.
-An {\it acylindrical compact manifold} is atoroidal has incompressible boundary and no essential annuli.
+An {\it acylindrical compact manifold} is atoroidal, has incompressible boundary and no essential annuli.

-A {\it Seifert manifold} is a compact $3$-manifold which admits a foliation by circles.
+A {\it Seifert manifold} is a compact three-manifold which admits a foliation by circles.
 Even though this is not the classical definition, it is equivalent to it \cite{dbaepstein:seifert}.
-A {\it graph manifold} is a compact irreducible $\partial$-irreducible $3$-manifold with no atoroidal pieces in its torus decomposition, see \textsection \ref{scn:torus decomposition}.
+A {\it graph manifold} is a compact irreducible $\partial$-irreducible three-manifold with no atoroidal pieces in its torus decomposition, see \textsection \ref{scn:torus decomposition}.

-A compact {\it pared manifold} $(M,P)$ is given by a compact irreducible $3$-manifold $M$ together with a paring $P\subset\partial M$ which is a finite collection of pairwise disjoint incompressible annuli and tori satisfying: \begin{enumerate}[-] \item every Abelian, non cyclic subgroup of $\pi_1(M)$ is conjugate to a subgroup of the fundamental group of a component of $P$ and \item any incompressible cylinder $(C,\partial C)\subset (M,P)$ can be homotoped relatively to its boundary into $P$. \end{enumerate}
+A compact {\it pared manifold} $(M,P)$ is given by a compact irreducible three-manifold $M$ non-homeomorphic to a solid torus nor a thickened torus together with a paring $P\subset\partial M$ which is a finite collection of pairwise disjoint incompressible annuli and tori satisfying: \begin{enumerate}[-] \item every Abelian, non cyclic subgroup of $\pi_1(M)$ is conjugate to a subgroup of the fundamental group of a component of $P$ and \item any incompressible cylinder $(C,\partial C)\subset (M,P)$ can be homotoped relatively to its boundary into $P$. \end{enumerate}

+Notice that by definition only atoroidal manifolds can have a paring.
+On the other hand, as shown by the following classical result, an atoroidal three-manifold has a natural paring.

+\begin{lemma} Let $M$ be an irreducible orientable compact atoroidal three-manifold and denote by $P$ the union of the incompressible tori in $\partial M$.
+Then $(M,P)$ is a pared manifold unless $M$ is a solid torus, an $I$-bundle over a torus or Klein bottle. \end{lemma}

+\Proof Since $M$ is atoroidal, every Abelian, non cyclic subgroup of $\pi_1(M)$ is conjugate to a subgroup of the fundamental group of a component of $P$.
+It remains to check whether or not any incompressible cylinder $(C,\partial C)\subset (M,P)$ can be homotoped relatively to its boundary into $P$.
+If $P=\emptyset$ there is nothing to prove.
+Let us now assume that every torus component of $\partial M$ is incompressible and that there is an incompressible cylinder $(C,\partial C)\subset (M,P)$ that can not be homotoped relative to its boundary into $P$.